MojiBay/MojiBay/README.md

 - 👋 Hi, I’m @MojiBay
 - 👀 I’m interested in where data science and psychology meet.
 - 🌱 I’m currently learning data analysis.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis projects and kaggle competitions.
 - 📫 How to reach me mojde.sabery@gmail.com

 <!---